January Dates in Women's History

-Anne, Anna, or Jana, the Grandmother of Time, was the most ancient of deities.
+Anna Perenna, “Giver of Life, Health, and Abundance” was the most ancient of deities.
 Romans knew her as Anna Perenna, the goddess of two faces who looked both forward to the future and backward to the past.
 Anna Purna, the famous mountain of the Himalayas, bears her name.
 Anna Perenna, Alpha and Omega, was replaced by the Roman god Janus, god of gateways, also depicted as looking forward and backward.

 The forward- and backward-looking Jana or Janus figure has been with us throughout history.
 We see her in images as far apart as the double-headed eagle of the Anatolian Seljuks, and a small two-faced stone figure carved by ancient people of the Columbia River.